Batman Unmasked Wikimedia

 There were no national parks or national forests used in this show.
 Nevertheless, the iconic opening and closing credits showed a father and son going to and departing from their favorite fishing spot.
 It spoke to millions of Americans.

-How many people became enchanted with the great outdoors because of Andy and Opie’s immortal stroll through nature?
-We’ll never know the answer to that one, but it was arguably one of the most effective promotional devices to get people to visit the great outdoors.
+How many people became enchanted with the outdoors because of Andy and Opie’s immortal stroll through nature on their way to catch some fish?
+We’ll never know the answer to that one, but it was arguably one of the most effective promotional devices to get people to spend time in the outdoors.

 More Than Just A Municipal Park